 And to give you even more options, we expanded our list to 21 ways to stay awake in class.

 Before you make it to class, make sure you’re stocked up on totes so you can pack up your books in style.

 Not sure how to stay awake in class?
-Here are 21 tips to keep your eyes alert.
+Here are 21 hacks to keep your eyes alert.

 1. Tune in to your professor